- Setting up a DSPy environment with the Qwen 1.7B model

 Optimizing with GRPO

 Now that we have our baseline agent and evaluation metric, we can apply GRPO to optimize the agent’s performance.
-GRPO works by:
+GRPO works by:- Sampling multiple outputs from the agent for each input

 - Evaluating each output using our reward function